habari-extras/simpleblacklist/readme.txt

 Changelog
 Version 2.0
+Added German translation.
+Translating into other languages is now easy.
 New feature: Auto-blacklist chosen parameters
 New feature: Optionally keep comments
 Fixed: Compatibility with Habari 0.8 and higher